OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/installation.rst

    This is only required if you want to `develop` for the project, want to see or use the project?
 Go to the `development website`_ or the `production website`_.

-Start your XAMPP apache and heidisql.
-After that, to test and develop this project locally, first clone it from the main repository,:
+Start your XAMPP control panel, then start apache and MySQL.
+After that, to test and develop this project locally, clone the base code from the main repository:

 .. code-block:: console